syne-tune/syne-tune/docs/source/schedulers.rst

 The decision-making algorithms driving an HPO experiments are referred to as **schedulers**.
 As in Ray Tune, some of our schedulers are internally configured by a **searcher**.
-A scheduler interacts with the back-end, making decisions on which configuration to evaluate next, and whether to stop, pause or resume existing trials.
+A scheduler interacts with the backend, making decisions on which configuration to evaluate next, and whether to stop, pause or resume existing trials.
 It relays “next configuration” decisions to the searcher.
 Some searchers maintain a **surrogate model** which is fitted to metric data coming